Sydney Cricket Ground: Nature of pitch

-Cricketing History and Notable events
+History and notable events

 In 1854 the Garrison Club defeated the Royal Victoria Club in the first recorded cricket match to be played at what was then the Garrison Ground.
 Although games were played at the Domain, the Garrison Ground was used for practice by the NSW cricket team in 1860 and by the Victorian team in 1861 the before inter-colonial matches in those years.

 Cricket was first played in Australia in Sydney's Hyde Park in 1803.
 However, up until the appointment of trustees to look after the SCG in the late 1870s, several different grounds had been used.
 The Domain was first used for inter-colonial games and then the Albert Ground in Redfern but in time both became unavailable, the Domain because of its poor condition and because it could not be fenced in and the Albert Ground because it closed in the late 1870s.

 After the closure of the Albert Ground the New South Wales Cricket Association began using the Association Ground.
 The first game played there was the final of the Civil Service Challenge Cup on 25 October 1877, between the New South Wales Government Printing Office and the Audit Office.
 The first first-class match was the inter-colonial game between New South Wales and Victoria played on 22, 23 and 25 February 1878 where New South Wales won by 1 wicket.

 During the 1878–79 season Lord Harris' England team toured Australia.
 The feature of the tourists game against New South Wales at the SCG in 1879 was a riot sparked apparently when the crowd disagreed with an umpiring decision by George Coulthard that went against the locals.
 Lord Harris believed the invasion of the ground by about 2000 spectators was actually started by bookmakers in the stand.
 One of the umpires for the match was Edmund Barton, later to become Australia's first Prime Minister.

 By the time its first Test match was played at the SCG between 17 February and 21 February 1882 the ground was in fine condition.
 The NSWCA had appointed Ned Gregory as curator and given him a cottage next to the ground for him and his family.
 Australia won that game by overhauling England's scores of 133 and 232 with scores of 197 and 5 for 169.